MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-UserBriefingConfig.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell V2 module.
 For more information, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2).

-Use the Get-UserBriefingConfig cmdlet to view
+Use the Get-UserBriefingConfig cmdlet to view the daily briefing configuration in a mailbox.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-server/exchange-cmdlet-syntax).